gyuujiru1212112/real-time-chat-app/README.md

   - Sign up to create a new user
   - Show help messages
   - Login and logout
-  - View a list of other users with an "active" status
+  - View a list of other users with their status
   - Check the activity status of a specific user based on their username
   - Create a new private chat
   - Resume an existing private chat